 - An increase in pain or discomfort that is your pain medication does not help.

 Mild infections (often wound infections or delayed wound healing) usually settle down with antibiotics.
-There is a small chance that an infection may affect the final results of the operation.
-If this were the case, the patient may require further surgery.
+However, there is a small chance that an infection may affect the final results of the operation.
+If this were the case, the patient might require further surgery.

 It is quite common to have difficulty breathing through the nose during the first week after the operation.
 This may be due to the swelling within the nostrils.
 This is because the swelling reduces the area of the nasal airway.
 Although uncommon, these breathing disturbances may continue and become permanent.
 This should, however, not be the case as all rhinoplasty procedures try to optimise breathing.